 I favor one color ballet flats with formed rubber soles that support my foot and make walking a breeze.
 You can find similar styles and brands from Naturalizer or Clarks.
 Break them in before you travel and change your day shoes for another pair at night to give your traveling feet a rest.

 Find a pair that works for both day and night, casual and dressy, and you’ll be set.
-But if you can’t limit yourself to two pairs, and wear the bulkier one on the plane.
+But if you can’t limit yourself to two pairs, then wear the bulkier pair on the plane.